eviltester/TestingApp/java/testingapps/seleniumtestpages/src/main/resources/pagehtml/testpages/othersites.md

 # Other Practice Sites

 <div class="explanation">
         <p>This is not the only practice site online.
-We've listed a few other
+We have listed a few other
 sites that we know of below, that we think offer useful testing and automating challenges.</p>
 <p>You can use these for automation testing practice and develop your test automation skills.
 The applications may well repeat similar components but the more you automate and practice the better you get.</p>
 <p>NOTE: We have only listed sites that were created as practice applications and those without extensive and intrusive ads.</p>